Public Information

 Client Assessment of Practicum Projects

 The planning practicum has been a successful vehicle for engaging students in teamwork to provide services valued by community groups and organizations, policy-making bodies, and regulatory and planning agencies.
 It plays a key role in keeping faculty and students attuned to planning issues in Hawai‘i and the Asia-Pacific region.
-Five practicum projects completed between Fall 2018-Fall 2021 were assessed by their respective clients using a client assessment form.
+Five practicum projects completed between Fall 2018 and Spring 2024 were assessed by their respective clients using a client assessment form.
 Clients rated their satisfaction on a scale of 1-5 (with 5 being the highest).
 On average, students received the following scores:

 Technical aspects of the work undertaken: 4.0